 It goes by variations of the same name.
 Best-cost country, low-cost country, best-cost sourcing, etc. These all identify a method of material sourcing that recognizes that in a dynamic global economy, the best source for materials can and does change.
 Companies must regularly review their procurement practices and sources to maintain or obtain a competitive advantage.
 These reviews, however, need to go beyond the sourcing cost and consider other factors.
+Doing so will provide great advantages to a company’s supply chain.

 Ensure Comparable Outputs